jdewit/GeneratorBundle/README.md

 parameters:
     avro_generator.my_files
         list_view:
-            filename: 'Resources/views/%s/list.html.twig' // the target location for the generated file relative to the bundle path
+            filename: 'Resources/views/{{ entity }}/list.html.twig' // the target location for the generated file relative to the bundle path
             template: 'AvroGeneratorBundle:Skeleton/Resources/views/Avro/list.html.twig' //the path to the template file
             tags: ['view', 'crud'] // tags allow you to specify which files you want to generate
 ```